🏗️Building FlatRedBall From Source

 Introduction

-Currently all development is being done on the NetStandard branch, so if you would like to build FlatRedBall Glue form source, we recommend pulling the NetStandard branch.
+Currently all development is being done on the NetStandard branch, so if you would like to build the FlatRedBall Editor (also known as FlatRedBall Glue) form source, we recommend pulling the NetStandard branch.
 The FlatRedBall Game Engine and Tools are all open source:

 If you plan on using FlatRedBall FNA, be sure that you include all submodules when pulling FlatRedBall.
-This may automatically happen if you are using some github clients (such as github for desktop), but you may need to perform additional configuration if using a client that doesn't pull submodules by default (such as Rider).
+This may automatically happen if you are using some Git clients (such as GitHub for Desktop), but you may need to perform additional configuration if using a client that doesn't pull submodules by default (such as Rider).

 FlatRedBall uses Gum UI including at runtime.
-This is also open source and can be found on Githhub:
+This is also open source and can be found on GitHub:

 Both repositories should be cloned to the same folder to make linking easier.